sambrazneal/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview
-In this module, we helped Maria perform an analysis on on data from different schools in the distict to present to the school board.
+In this module, we helped Maria perform an analysis on data from different schools in the distict to present to the school board.

 ## Resources
 * Data Source: schools_complete.csv, students_complete.csv